List of Unification movement people

-Notable members and supporters of the Unification Church, founded by Sun Myung Moon.
+Notable members and supporters of the Unification Church.

 Moon family

 The family of Reverend Sun Myung Moon (1920–2012), founder and leader of the Unification Church, and his wife Hak Ja Han are known as the "True Family".
 Moon and Han are known as "True Father" and "True Mother" within the movement, and collectively "True Parents".
 They were married in 1960.
 Their children are known as the "True Children":